The story of the Green Gold Fountain

 Offer of beers, method of dispensing

 There are six beer taps on the fountain: the first pours Kukec, a beer dedicated to the legendary hop-grower and brewer from Žalec, Simon Kukec.
-The second tap pours ambassador beers, the Slovenian lagers are represented on the third tap, the fourth tap offers beers from the Saxony region, the fifth offers trend beers and the sixth pours experimental beers of the Slovenian Institute for Hop Research and Brewing in Žalec.
+The second tap pours ambassador beers, traditional beers made using old brewing methods are represented on the third tap, the fourth tap pours beers from the Savinja and Šalek Regions, the fifth features trend beers and the sixth pours dark beers.

 Purchasing and tasting of beer at the fountain